1. The first discovered plant hormone is ____________.

 Explanation: Auxins accumulate on the shaded side, causing bending towards light.

-17. In geotropism, auxins move towards:
+17. In geotropism, auxins move towards ____________.

 A) Upper side